zornlabs/club-house/marketing/name-taglines-guildflow.md

 Guildflow

-Allows meetup organizers to create a modern group website that respects the data and privacy rights of its members.
+Empowers meetup organizers to create a modern group website that respects the data and privacy rights of its members.

 Grow your meetup with tools that respect its members.

+My vision for Guildflow is

+to provide tools to let group organizers create websites and event calendars under their own brand, domain and control.
+I want to empower these groups to build a better digital community experience that is not under the restrictive and questionable thumb of larger corporate platforms whose interests are their own, and not your groups.